hkitsmallpotato/HandsOn_DevOps_Cloud/intro_kubernetes_minikube/tutorial.md

 [Helm](https://helm.sh/) is both a templating system to make complex kubernetes deployment with long yaml files (you will see this later) manageable, as well as a package manager system for kubernetes.

+Hint: Helm v2.x is different from Helm v3.x - the old version requires you to deploy a special component, called `Tiller`, into the cluster.
+This occupies some server resources, and may be a concern for those on a tight budget.
+Fortunately, this is no longer necessary in the new version.
+More confusingly, some installation procedures for important software in the k8s ecosystem may behave differently on these 2 verions.
+Google Cloud Shell comes pre-installed with Helm v3.x, and as it is the new version, you mostly need not worry about the version difference, as long as you stick to instruction for Helm v3.x on their official doc.

 ## Bootup a local minikube cluster

 `minikube` is already installed by default on Google Cloud Shell.
 First, let's check the status by entering the following command into the console: